 How to Remove Unwanted Pictures From Instagram

-Instagram allows people to post pictures and share them with friends, fans, and family.
+Instagram allows people to post and share pictures with friends, fans, and family.
 That connectivity comes with risks.
-Private and personal images can be misused and shared across the platform by bullies or criminals.
+Bullies or criminals can misuse and share private and personal images across the platform.

 What if this happens to you?
 What do you do about it?
 Here are the best ways to get pictures removed from the world’s biggest image platform: